nnja/python/website/content/03-intermediate-python/50-libraries-modules/30-modules-and-imports.md

 ### Best Practices

-There a few different ways to import modules or even just specific objects from modules.
+There are a few different ways to import modules or even just specific objects from modules.
 You can import *everything* from a module into the local namespace using `*`:

 ```python
 >>> from my_math_functions import *